about

 bio

-Born in New York City of Colombian and Salvadoran parents, Barrera-Scharaga followed her family’s trajectories through the Americas (North, Central, and South) in her childhood and teenage years, returning to the U.S. to attend college.
+Born in New York City of Colombian and Salvadoran parents, Tessie Barrera-Scharaga followed her family’s trajectories through the Americas (North, Central, and South) in her childhood and teenage years, returning to the U.S. to attend college.
 Though she has resided in California for most of her adult life, she continues to maintain a deep connection to her Latin American cultural roots.
-Tessie Barrera-Scharaga received a BFA in Spatial Arts from San Jose State University, and an MFA in Studio Art from Mills College.
+Barrera-Scharaga received a BFA in Spatial Arts from San Jose State University, and an MFA in Studio Art from Mills College.
 She lives and works in San Jose, California, where she has shown her work extensively.
 She also participates in art shows in the greater San Francisco Bay Area, and abroad.

 Recent shows include Living With Endangered Languages in the Information Age at Root Division in San Francisco, CA, Songs and Sorrows at the Oakland Museum, and most recently, Kindness as Resistance, at the Euphrat Museum, in Cupertino, CA.